Ohio Bicycle Accident Lawyer: Negligent Drivers & Other Factors in Ohio Bicycle Accidents and E-scooter accidents

 - Avoid alcohol: among bicyclist deaths, over a third involve alcohol consumption either for the motor vehicle driver or bicyclist

 - Rider visibility: wear fluorescent or retro-reflective clothing

 - Bike lights: include front white lights, rear red lights, or other lighting on the bicycle.

 There are on average 15 deaths a year in Ohio from cyclist-related accidents, and up to 45,000 injuries.
 Cyclists involved in motor vehicle accidents may suffer serious injuries such as:

 - Traumatic brain injuries

 - Severe road rash

-If you or a loved one has suffered an injury due to a Ohio bicycle accidents, and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm at (800) 513-2403.
-You will speak directly with Mr. Lyon, and he will help you answer these critical questions.
+If you or a loved one has suffered an injury due to a Ohio bicycle accident, and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm at (800) 513-2403.
+You will speak directly with Mr. Lyon, a bicycle accident lawyer, and he will help you answer these critical questions.